mabablue/I-ADOPT-patterns-playground/Guide/guideline.md

 E.g. Atmospheric optical thickness of particulate organic matter at 550nm under ambient conditions.

--> Optical thickness of organic particle in aerosol in atmosphere at 550nm (ambient conditions is already captured in the term atmosphere;
+-> Optical thickness of organic particle in aerosol in atmosphere at 550nm (ambient conditions is already captured in the term atmosphere).

 ## 2. Step:
 Segment the text into atomic parts based on meaning rather than syntax.
 Ensure that composite terms remain intact if further decomposition would result in a loss of specialized context.
 Example: “atmospheric boundary layer”.